-With so much going on in the world at the moment, many students' heads feel like they're spinning — especially with the temporary Prometric Center closures.
+With so much going on in the world at the moment, many students' heads feel like they're spinning — especially with the temporary Prometric Center closures due to coronavirus.

 We've been getting a number of questions about how to handle this unexpected delay, and one of our veteran USMLE tutors put together a short video with some DO's and DON'Ts to help give you some tangible pointers for this time.
 We've embedded the video below, and we've also included the transcript in case you aren't able to watch a video at this time.